Carl Rydquist: Early career 1996 – 2006

-2007–2012
+2006–2011: ADAC 24 Hours of Nürburgring, Creventic

+2006 was the first of five years that Rydquist entered the 24 Hours of Nürburgring Nordschleife, racing Levin Racing's Porsche 911 996 GT3 Cup.
+The team ran in the top-three in their class for most of the race but had to salvage ninth after repairing suspension damage from a night-time collision.

-In 2007, the team was in the top 10 until a teammate had an on-track accident at night.
+In 2007, the team was running in the top-ten until a teammate had an on-track accident at night.
 In 2008, Rydquist qualified side by side with Heinz-Harald Frentzen in a Gumpert Apollo.
+The team retired after 23 hours with a radiator leak.
 In 2009, the team landed a sponsorship contract with Hankook Tire, but their race ended with an engine problem.
-In 2010, Rydquist won the Redline Time Attack Championship by 4 victories and 3 podium finishes racing the City Tire Online Nissan 350Z.
-Rydquist set a new track lap record for his class at Willow Springs International Raceway.
-In 2011, Rydquist won a 2nd-place finish in a one-off visit to the MotoIQ Pacific Tuner Car Championship.
-An electrical glitch during the closing stages of the race happened; however, when the engine restarted, Rydquist got 2nd place.